marcandrysco/AudioManipProg/tut/dist.md

 and negative values.
 Lastly, asymmetric clipping uses unique parameters to clip the positive and negative values, producing an asymmetric output with added even harmonics.
-For hard clipping, the four constructors are `HardClipP`, `HardClipN`, HardClipS`, and `HardClipA` for positive, negative, symmetric, and asymmetric clipping, respectively.
+For hard clipping, the four constructors are `HardClipP`, `HardClipN`, `HardClipS`, and `HardClipA` for positive, negative, symmetric, and asymmetric clipping, respectively.

-Additionally, every clipper (except hard clipping) has the two parameters `sat` for saturation and `dist` for distortion.
+Additionally, every clipper (except `HardClip` and `SoftClip`) has the two parameters `sat` for saturation and `dist` for distortion.
 The `sat` parameter specifies the range in which the clipper is linear -- i.e. any values smaller than `sat` will not be affected.
 The `dist` parameter specifies the amount of distortion to be applied above the saturation point.
 Starting from a value of `0.0` meaning no distortion, higher values increase the rate and amount of distortion as the input gets larger.
-A distortion value `dist` of infinity implies hard clipping where the input cannot exceed the saturation value `sat.
+A distortion value `dist` of infinity implies hard clipping where the input cannot exceed the saturation value `sat`.

-    #Type#ClipP (sat, dist)
-    #Type#ClipN (sat, dist)
-    #Type#ClipS (sat, dist)
-    #Type#ClipA (distlo, satlo, sathi, disthi)

-The above constructors are the general form used by all clippers except hard clipping.
-All values must be positive, non-zero numbers or parameters.

 ### Hard Clipping